francisc-czobor/cars2click-test/README.md

 This app was written during the cars2click recruitment process.

 Its purpose is to scrape the car dealership data from [this](https://www.auto-concession.fr/) website.
-The output format is a JSON file containing a list of data points with the following format:
+The output is a JSON file containing a list of data points with the following format:
 ```json
   {
     "brand": "Car Brand",